AravindhVishnu/Collection-of-useful-scripts/README.md

 powershell -ExecutionPolicy Bypass -File ./ConfigureIPSettings.ps1 -Type DHCP -IPType IPv6

-Tools: Powershell 5.1, Excel, Visual Studio Code (with the Powershell extension)
+Tools: Powershell 5.1, Visual Studio Code (with the Powershell extension)

 Use this command in the Powershell console: powershell -ExecutionPolicy Bypass -File pathToTheScript Debugging the Powershell script can be done in the Visual Studio Code environment.